 The loser is definitely "the other woman."
 You are the one bruised by the affair.
 The married man usually doesn't divorce his wife for "the other woman."
 And in the event he does get a divorce, it is not "the other woman" he chooses for his second wife.
 So you would have lost even if he hadn't come back to me.

 I am sure you are on an emotional roller coaster that has left you depressed.
 Having an affair with my husband has retarded your life; not mine.
 You settled for less for so long.
 I hope you can pick up the pieces and get on with your life.
 The three years you spent with my husband can never be recaptured.
 Perhaps if you had been spending time with someone of your own, you would be married yourself by now.
 Since that was not the case, I truly hope you will not repeat the pattern of having another affair with another woman's husband.

-Perhaps you have learned several things from this ordeal.
-The most important lesson you should have learned is that no matter how exciting an affair with a married man is, or how perfect the relationship seems be. . . it rarely lasts!
+Perhaps you have learned several things from this unhealthy situation The most important lesson you should have learned is that no matter how exciting an affair with a married man is, or how perfect the relationship seems to be. . . it rarely lasts!

 A Forgiving Wife

 P.S.
 Don't hold your breath waiting for me to let my husband go.
 I meant my marriage vows when I said them!

 If your husband had ever cheated, this is the type of letter you might receive from